meltyourface/blank/posts/Cosmos/Esoteric-Dream-Symbolism-Exploring-Spiritual-Growth/index.md

 2. **Alchemy**: The golden lion, white wolf, and red crow correspond to the three alchemical stages - Nigredo, Albedo, and Rubedo.
 The dreamer is undergoing a transformative process spiritually, emotionally, and mentally.
 3. **Hermeticism**: The robed figure signifies the Hermetic ideal of connecting with the divine through meditation, contemplation, and self-mastery.

-Cosmic meaning: This dream suggests that the dreamer is on a personal spiritual quest, seeking growth by traversing different mystical traditions and connecting to their cosmic origin.
+**Cosmic meaning**: This dream suggests that the dreamer is on a personal spiritual quest, seeking growth by traversing different mystical traditions and connecting to their cosmic origin.
 The various symbols encourage them to keep exploring and embarking on their personal hero's journey.

 Dream 2:
 The dreamer finds themselves ascending a spiraling staircase lined with doors of different shapes and designs.
 They choose a door with a pentagram on it, entering an azure chamber lit with silver flames.
 In the room stands an androgynous figure wearing a sun-and-moon crown.